evkx/evkx.github.io/content/models/xiaomi/su7/su7/_index.md

 ---
-title: Xiaomi SU7 Pro
+title: Xiaomi SU7
-linktitle: "SU7 Pro"
+linktitle: "SU7"
-description: "Xiaomi SU7 Pro is an all-electric sedan with a CLTC range of up to 830 km (516 miles).
+description: "Xiaomi SU7 is an all-electric sedan with a CLTC range of up to 700 km (435 miles).
 EVKX.net has all the details."
 weight: 10
 hidden: true
 shownavtabs: true